This easy recipe for mussels in blue cheese sauce is packed with all kinds of flavor, and ready in a snap! The perfect seafood supper.

 What Are Mussels Exactly?

-Mussels are a mollusk (like a clam or an oyster), super easy to make, and nice and affordable.
+Mussels are a mollusk (like a clam or an oyster) and as I mentioned, super easy to make, and nice and affordable.
 And waiting for you right now at your local seafood store and/or grocery store, usually in a 2 pound mesh bag.

 They taste a little sweet and a little like the ocean all at the same time, and are super tender.